 There is no guarantee that the Company will be able to successfully extract historic tailings from the Colihues and Cauquenes deposits in future.
-In addition, there is a degree of uncertainty attributable to the calculation of the inferred mineral resource tonnage and grade of the fresh tailings and the historic tailings in the Colihues and Cauquenes deposits, which calculation is contained in the technical report prepared by Robert Henderson, P.Eng., dated December 31, 2018, and referenced under Minera Valle Central Technical Report in this AIF.
-Although the inferred mineral resource figure has been carefully prepared by a mining expert, this amount is only an estimate.
+In addition, there is a degree of uncertainty attributable to the calculation of the inferred mineral resource tonnage and grade of the fresh tailings and the historic tailings in the Colihues and Cauquenes deposits, which calculation is contained in the technical report prepared by Robert Henderson, P.Eng., dated March 29, 2019 with an effective date of December 31, 2018, and referenced under Minera Valle Central Technical Report in this AIF.
+Although the inferred mineral resource figure was carefully prepared by a mining expert, this amount is only an estimate.
 There are no guarantees with respect to the amounts of copper and molybdenum that the Company will extract from fresh tailings or historic tailings.